Back to Part 2

 The result was an engaging hybrid that felt qualitatively different from its parents.
 In RTS games like Dune II, the player can use economics and logistics (building a vast infrastructure and a huge army) to solve military problems (a more tactically skilled opponent).
 The reverse is also true: the player can use precise, efficient military action to make up for a scarcity of resources.
 That’s composite design in a nutshell.
 Like many composites that seem obvious in hindsight, the RTS turned out to be a very popular and enduring genre.

 Although a new era in games began around 1999, the practice of composite design never really ended the way arcade design did.
 Indeed, it’s more appropriate to say that the next wave in game design (the set piece period) came to exist simultaneously with composite games.
 We still have composite games, and many of those games are considered original even though they’re basically composites of two already-established game types.
 Beloved, brilliantly innovative titles like Portal and Katamari Damacy are actually composite games.
 The practice of composite design is still very much alive, although it competes with other philosophies now.
 The point of going so in-depth with this article is that most of the important developments in videogame design as a whole happened in composite games between 1985 and 1999.
-The set-piece period—which we’ll look at next—changed many things, but it didn’t completely displace the practice of making composite games, and it seems unlikely that anything ever will.
+The set-piece period—which we’ll look at next—changed many things, but it didn’t completely displace the practice of making composite games.
+Composite games are here to stay.

 Next - The Set Piece Period